REMEMBERING THE CROOKED LINE: THE SKIN OF THE NATION

-This project is an intensive investigation of borders and cartography as technologies of colonization, nation-building, and ethnic divisions.
+This anti-memorial is an intensive investigation of borders and cartography as technologies of colonization, nation-building, and ethnic divisions.
 This multi-part installation functions as an archive that makes transnational connections between nations that have been partitioned in the 20th century.
 India, Palestine, Ireland, and Cyprus - former British colonies, were divided along ethnic lines at the end of British rule.
 The cold-war era partitions of Germany, Korea, and Vietnam were partly put into place by the United States.
 The partition of Bosnia between Serbia and Croatia, and the proposed partition of Iraq into Shiastan, Sunnistan, and Kurdistan, are examples of the continuing use of partition along ethnic lines as a motif of neo-colonial domination.

 I think of maps as the skin of the nation.
 By extracting real and fictionalized cartographic fragments of the border lines of each of the above-mentioned countries, and grafting them onto garments, board games, and kites, I attempt to give material form to the skin of the nation.
 While the physical human body is made elusive in this project, its absence is alluded to by several corporeal references.
 In each of these objects, the maps have been manifested on materials which have been manipulated to feel like skin.
 This installation is comprised of five parts.
 The first four consist of sculptural renditions of playing Ring-a-ring-a-roses, flying kites, playing a game of Parcheesi, and playing a game of chess.
 Each of these activities is played in the above-mentioned countries as per local customs.
 In this project, these games are cross-cultural motifs that highlight commonalities between these nations, and allow the viewer to engage with large transnational histories from a personal and individual location.